 The kids, God bless them, wouldn’t know a clothing or a shoe brand if you asked them, and they seem almost oblivious to a difference in anyone’s homes.
 They would much rather be hiking a new trail or exploring the beach then shopping at the mall or living in a new house.

-I just pray that when we do it, we remember how emancipating it felt to dramatically simplify our lives and free ourselves of excess.
+I pray that no matter where this life brings us, we always remember how emancipating it felt to dramatically simplify our lives and free ourselves of excess.
 And that we continue to focus our attention on accumulating mainly memories instead of stuff.

 Bonus Addition to our Personality Spectrums: Arachnophobia